Jennifer-464/frontend-mentor/README.md

 Hey there :wave:

 My name is Jennifer and I have intermediate knowledge of HTML/CSS/JS.
 I recently completed a 21 YouTube video called [Frontend Web Development Bootcamp Course](https://www.youtube.com/watch?v=zJSY8tbf_ys) on May 2023.
-The more I learn, the more intrigued I have become with front-end development.
+In this repository, I will be completing challenges from [Frontend Mentor](https://www.frontendmentor.io/challenges).
+The more I've been learning, the more intrigued I have become with front-end development.

 My new skillset as of May 2023 includes: